Creative Quotient cover

 The Pitch

-Torrance's tests predict adult creative achievement better than IQ does.
-The Creative Quotient is what happens when a framework finally treats that finding as the load-bearing claim it is — and how a compensatory model saves the kid who can't afford piano lessons.
+Divergent-thinking measures predict adult creative achievement better than IQ does, the finding Torrance's tests are famous for.
+The Creative Quotient is what happens when a framework finally treats that finding as the load-bearing claim it is, scored with open divergent-thinking constructs rather than any one proprietary test, and how a compensatory model saves the kid who can't afford piano lessons.

 Synopsis

-E. Paul Torrance's longitudinal data, finalized by Kyung Hee Kim's 2011 analysis, established that the Torrance Tests of Creative Thinking predict adult creative achievement better than IQ does.
+E. Paul Torrance's longitudinal data, finalized by Kyung Hee Kim's 2011 analysis, established that divergent-thinking measures predict adult creative achievement better than IQ does.
 The finding has not made it into mainstream education or hiring practice.
-Cooper's Creative Quotient volume argues it should be the headline.
+Cooper's Creative Quotient volume argues it should be the headline, and shows how to measure it with the open divergent-thinking constructs (Guilford's fluency, flexibility, originality, and elaboration) rather than any one proprietary test.

-The book pulls on Anna Abraham's The Neuroscience of Creativity for the network-level neuroscience (default mode, executive control, salience), on Csikszentmihalyi's flow research, on McGilchrist's hemispheric framework, and on the working psychometric tradition (TTCT figural and verbal forms, plus the dual-model performance/portfolio assessment).
-The dual model is load-bearing: the framework counts both divergent-thinking score AND a performance-or-portfolio assessment, and either side can be dropped at forty percent.
+The book pulls on Anna Abraham's The Neuroscience of Creativity for the network-level neuroscience (default mode, executive control, salience), on Csikszentmihalyi's flow research, on McGilchrist's hemispheric framework, and on the open divergent-thinking tradition (Guilford's four constructs, with originality scored by modern open semantic-distance methods rather than the proprietary Torrance test forms), plus the dual-model performance/portfolio assessment.
+The dual model is load-bearing: the framework counts both divergent-thinking score AND a performance-or-portfolio assessment (music scored against public-domain urtext), and either side can be dropped at forty percent.
 This is the compensatory move that saves the kid who could not afford piano lessons but can write a poem.

 Short volume.
 Companion to the main VQ-Trade book.